jdh-invicara/dxf-viewer-react/README.md

 # Example using dxf-viewer package with React

 This is another example of [dxf-viewer](https://github.com/vagran/dxf-viewer) package application.
-It is written using React with the Material UI pacakages and react-splitter-pane.
+It is written using React with the Material UI packages and react-splitter-pane.

 It's not as nice as the "official" sample (here: [dxf-viewer-example-src](https://github.com/vagran/dxf-viewer-example-src)) - but that sample is written in Vue so this example should help get React developers started.